Generic Name: corticotropin (KOR ti koe TROE pin)

 What should I avoid while using corticotropin?

 Do not receive a "live" vaccine while using corticotropin.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+The vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Corticotropin side effects